Byzantine–Sasanian War of 602–628: Heraclius' rebellion

 The elder Heraclius disappears soon afterward from sources, supposedly dying, though the date is unknown.

-After marrying his niece Martina and being crowned by the Patriarch, the 35-year-old Heraclius set out to perform his work as emperor.
-Phocas' brother, Comentiolus, commanded a sizable force in central Anatolia but was assassinated by the Armenian commander Justin, removing a major threat to Heraclius' reign.
+After marrying his betrothed Fabia Eudokia and being crowned by the Patriarch, the 35-year-old Heraclius set out to perform his work as emperor.
+Phocas's brother Comentiolus commanded a sizable force in central Anatolia but was assassinated by the Armenian commander Justin, removing a major threat to Heraclius's reign.
 Still, transfer of the forces commanded by Comentiolus had been delayed, allowing the Persians to advance further in Anatolia.
 Trying to increase revenues and reduce costs, Heraclius limited the number of state-sponsored personnel of the Church in Constantinople by not paying new staff from the imperial fisc.
 He used ceremonies to legitimize his dynasty, and he secured a reputation for justice to strengthen his grip on power.

 Persian ascendancy

 The Persians took advantage of this civil war in the Byzantine empire by conquering frontier towns in Armenia and Upper Mesopotamia.
 Along the Euphrates, in 609, they conquered Mardin and Amida (Diyarbakır).
 Edessa, which some Christians are said to have believed would be defended by Jesus himself on behalf of King Abgar V of Edessa against all enemies, fell in 610.

 In Armenia, the strategically important city of Theodosiopolis (Erzurum) surrendered in 609 or 610 to Ashtat Yeztayar, because of the persuasion of a man who claimed to be Theodosius, the eldest son and co-emperor of Maurice, who had supposedly fled to the protection of Khosrow.
-In 608, the Persians under general Shahin launched a raid into Anatolia that reached Chalcedon, across the Bosphorus from Constantinople.
-The Persian conquest was a gradual process; by the time of Heraclius' accession the Persians had conquered all Roman cities east of the Euphrates and in Armenia before moving on to Cappadocia, where Shahin took Caesarea Mazaca.
-There, Phocas' son-in-law Priscus, who had encouraged Heraclius and his father to rebel, started a year-long siege to trap them inside the city.
+In 608, the Persians under general Shahin launched a raid into Anatolia that reached Chalcedon, across the Bosporus from Constantinople.
+The Persian conquest was a gradual process; by the time of Heraclius's accession the Persians had conquered all Roman cities east of the Euphrates and in Armenia before moving on to Cappadocia, where Shahin took Caesarea Mazaca.
+There, Phocas's son-in-law Priscus, who had encouraged Heraclius and his father to rebel, started a year-long siege to trap them inside the city.

-Heraclius' accession as Emperor did little to reduce the Persian threat.
+Heraclius's accession as Emperor did little to reduce the Persian threat.
 Heraclius began his reign by attempting to make peace with the Persians, since Phocas, whose actions were the original casus belli, had been overthrown.
 The Persians rejected these overtures, however, since their armies were widely victorious.
 According to historian Walter Kaegi, it is conceivable that the Persians' goal was to restore or even surpass the boundaries of the Achaemenid Empire by destroying the Byzantine empire, though because of the loss of the royal Persian archives, no document survives to conclusively prove this.